 - LED lights also go well in a smaller garden especially at night times and early evenings

-- Using mirrors and or reflective material will also give off a more impressive area
+- Using mirrors and or reflective material will also give off a more impressive larger decking area

-A common type medium/garden is excellent for decking because your project will not suffer the restrictions of a smaller garden!
-You will have more space to play with, and you can have different shapes and a wider selection of extras.
+A medium-sized garden is excellent for decking because your project will not suffer the restrictions of a smaller garden!
+You will have more space to play with, and you can have different shapes and a more comprehensive selection of extras.
 A medium garden can also reap the benefits of lengthways decking boards to create a visually larger area,

 TOP TIP* Remember not to get to carried away because you will need to maintain this area once or even twice a year depending on the climate!
 To keep your decking looking fresh and to avoid deterioration we would recommend you deep clean and stain your decking regularly.